dcronauer1/musicdownloadbot/README.md

     - I do not plan on implementing this
     - https://www.reddit.com/r/youtubedl/wiki/howdoidownloadhighqualityaudiofromsoundcloud/
-    recommended to use opus, but alac & .m4a should also work
+    recommended to use opus, but alac & .m4a should also work default cover size can be "250”, “500”, “1200” or None *test if it can be other values

 # commands:
 ## download: